 MISSION & VISION:

-MISSION: The mission of AHANA is to advocate, educate, assist, and develop business growth and opportunities for multi-ethnic and multi-cultural businesses; and advocate for increased employment in the Inland Northwest.
+MISSION: The mission of AHANA is to advocate, educate, assist, and develop growth and opportunities for multi-ethnic and multi-cultural businesses and nonprofits.
+AHANA also advocates for increased employment of multi-ethnic people in the Inland Northwest.

 VISION: An Inland Northwest region with many successful and thriving multi-ethnic and multi-cultural businesses fully engaged in the political, social and economy of the region.